Showman's road locomotive: Preservation

-The last showman's engine in commercial showland use was in 1958, before this engines were being sold for scrap for next-to-nothing.
-George Cushing, Founder of the Thursford Collection bought Victory, Alexandra and Unity for around £40 each, (For comparison, a similar engine No. 3865 No. 1 was sold at auction in 2003 for £320,000.)
-Towards the end of the 1930s engines were simply becoming out-of-date.
-With the ending of the Second World War came hundreds of cheap and powerful ex-Army lorries replaced the showman's engines, making them obsolete.
+The last showman's engine in commercial showland use was in 1958.
+Before this, engines were being sold for scrap for very low prices.
+George Cushing, founder of the Thursford Collection, bought Victory, Alexandra, and Unity for around £40 each.
+(For comparison, a similar engine No. 3865 No. 1 was sold at auction in 2003 for £320,000.)
+Towards the end of the 1930s, engines were simply becoming outdated.
+With the ending of the Second World War, hundreds of cheap and powerful ex-army lorries replaced the showman's engines, making them obsolete.
 Although many of these engines were scrapped, a good number of them have survived into preservation.
-Many appear at rallies all over the UK, others are in museums such as Thursford, or the Hollycombe Collections.
+Many appear at rallies all over the UK, while others are in museums such as Thursford or the Hollycombe Collections.